 For further information on data download, see Data Access.

-- Portugal conducted the survey in 2020 and was included in the Integrated Dataset (ZA7500).
+- Latvia conducted the survey in 2021 and was included in the Integrated Dataset.

 Documentation – Overview of all documentation provided on the datasets of the full release of EVS2017